September 20, 2023

 The most successful was built around Yu-Gi-Oh!
 Trading cards, which at the time were a rage with teens.

 Taking a risk, MOSI marketed the first Yu-Gi-Oh!
-Tournament on a listserv and a press release (free except for staff time).
+The tournament is on a listserv, and there is a press release (free except for staff time).
 For prizes, it bought Yu-Gi-Oh!
-Cards that could be sold in the gift store–mitigating the risk of the cards’ cost.
+Cards that could be sold in the gift store—mitigating the risk of the cards’ cost.

-The first tournament took place on a Sunday morning when MOSI is slow.
-That day, MOSI admitted 400 guests at ten dollars each–an extra $4,000 for a half day’s work.
-Over the next months, MOSI hosted twice monthly Yu-Gi-Oh!
+The first tournament took place on a Sunday morning when MOSI was slow.
+That day, MOSI admitted 400 guests at ten dollars each—an extra $4,000 for a half day’s work.
+Over the following months, MOSI hosted twice-monthly Yu-Gi-Oh!
 Tournaments and helped eliminate the deficit.

 • Find multiple solutions.
 MOSI generated ten ideas.

-• Be thrifty.
-MOSI began with a one-time tournament, used trading cards for prizes, and free media.
+• Pilot solutions.
+MOSI began with a one-time tournament and used trading cards for prizes and free media.

 • Measure results.
 Four solutions generated income.